Configure Tokens and Run Sample App

 m_api->start();

-That's it!
-Your app will now establish a connection and be ready to send and receive messages, make calls, and engage in conferencing, among other functionalities.
+That’s all it takes. mesibo will establish a connection and your app is immediately ready to send and receive messages, make calls, and join conferences.

 Now we are ready to run the app.